 TEFRA Children Overview

-TEFRA (Tax Equity and Fiscal Responsibility Act of 1982) gives states the option to make Medicaid (SoonerCare in Oklahoma) benefits available to children with physical or mental disabilities who would not ordinarily be eligible for Supplemental Security Income (SSI) benefits because of their parent's income or resources.
-This option allows children who are eligible for institutional services to be cared for in their homes.
+Answer: Under Section 134 of the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA), (P.L.97-248), states have the option to make Medicaid benefits available to children with physical or mental disabilities who would not ordinarily be eligible for Supplemental Security Income (SSI) benefits because of their parent's income or resources are too high.
+TEFRA allows children who are eligible for institutional services to be cared for in their homes.
+(They don’t have to be in an institution).

 - Be under age 19;